The Heir of Redclyffe: Critical reception

 The contemporary critic Henry James wrote disparagingly of the "semi-developed novels" read by women and their children, although "Occasionally, like the Heir of Redclyffe, they almost legitimate themselves by the force of genius.
 But this only when a first-rate mind takes the matter in hand."
 Other writers, however, were less indulgent than even that.
 Wilkie Collins reviewed it scathingly, declaring that "The characters by whose aid the story is worked out, are simply impossible.
 They have no types in nature, they never did have types in nature, and they never will have types in nature."
 Oscar Wilde, while touring America in 1882, spoke with a condemned criminal in a Nebraska jail who said he was reading Charlotte Yonge.
 Wilde commented later, "My heart was turned by the eyes of the doomed man, but if he reads The Heir of Redclyffe it's perhaps as well to let the law take its course."

 Influence on other works

-It is mentioned in the book "The Saturdays" by Elizabeth Enright.

-Count Tolstoy may have read The Heir of Redclyffe, if the critic John Sutherland is correct in detecting its influence on Anna Karenina.
+Leo Tolstoy may have read The Heir of Redclyffe, if the critic John Sutherland is correct in detecting its influence on Anna Karenina.

 The Heir of Redclyffe also played a role in the conversion of Abraham Kuyper, who saw himself in the character of Philip Morville.
 Kuyper said of the book, "This masterpiece was the instrument that broke my smug, rebellious heart."

+The novel is mentioned in the 1941 book The Saturdays by Elizabeth Enright.